turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/2_power_apps_component_framework.md

 - [Creator Kit](https://github.com/microsoft/powercat-creator-kit/)
 - [PCF Gallery](https://pcf.gallery/)

-The creator kit contains a collection of commonly used pcf controls.
+The creator kit contains a collection of commonly used PCF controls.
 There are also templates and utilities to help productivity.
-All components use the Fluent Ui framework.
+All components use the Fluent UI framework.

 PCF Gallery contains components created by the community.